These days, we see an enormous increase in numbers, of those who wish to

 least say within the first four or five generations.
 If one were to study pedigrees,

 The purpose of both inbreeding and linebreeding is to bring improvement more rapidly and narrow the pedigree to a few closely related lines of descent.
 It reduces variability.
 It more quickly sets a 'type' in your stock.
-It also brings out more strongly good and bad qualities including genetic problems which might have lain hidden before.
-It is easier to predict the result of a breeding by inbreeding and to a lesser degree inbreeding, than the results of a complete outcross.
-If the selection of the ancestors or ancestor the sire and dam have in common, is an excellent example of the breed, then it would come as no surprise that the offspring would probably be superior.
+It also brings out more strongly, good and bad qualities.
+This also includes genetic problems which might have lain hidden before.
+It is easier to predict the result of a breeding by inbreeding and to a lesser degree linebreeding, than the results of a complete outcross.
+If the selection of the ancestors or ancestor the sire and dam have in common, is an excellent example of the breed, then it would come as no surprise that the offspring would probably be of superior quality.

-Judicious linebreedings have shown, in all breeds of animals, a real improvement in offspring.
-Remember however, this only comes about if the ancester chosen on whom to linebreed, is himself a particularly superior example of the breed and has shown through his offspring, that he does in fact reproduce himself reliably.
+Judicious inbreeding and linebreedings, have shown in all breeds of animals, a real improvement in offspring.
+Remember however, this only comes about if the ancester chosen on whom to inbreed or linebreed, is himself, a particularly superior example of the breed.
+One who has shown through his offspring, that he does in fact reproduce himself reliably.
+This also applies to mares if it is indeed a mare, on which the inbreeding is performed.
+Years ago, breeders only considered the stallion when breeding.
+We now (thankfully) know differently.
+Our mares are just as important and maybe even more important, than our stallions.
 The quickest and most certain way to produce superior offspring is by very careful inbreeding or linebreeding.
 When considering inbreeding and/or linebreeding however, one must not consider the animal on pedigree alone.
-Much research should be done as to his possible weak points, his temperament, any genetic health problems he might have possessed, if he died young - what was the reason etc. With so many genetic problems within our animals today, it certainly is necessary to do as much research as possible on a given animal, whether he be living or dead.
+Much research should be done as to his possible weak points.
+This must include his temperament, any genetic health problems he might have possessed and if he died young, what was the reason etc. With so many genetic problems within our animals today, it certainly is necessary to do as much research as possible on a given animal, whether he be living or dead.
 A horse bred on pedigree alone, without much knowledge of the horses therein - especially one who appears many times over in that pedigree, quite well might display many previously unknown genetic problems.
 This might be a propensity toward certain cancers, allergies, heart problems and more.

 Close breedings certainly will likely bring out such ailments in offspring.
 It does not "cause" them, but instead displays them which obviously then allows the breeder to know just what he has in his line.
 Close breedings not only bring out the good and desirable traits, but those which might have been lying hidden for generations.
 Inbreeding and linebreeding therefore bring out in the open, the best